About the Newton Fund

 - Researcher Links: Under an overarching Researcher Mobility programme, grants are provided for research workshops and visits.
 Researcher Links programmes bring together early career researchers from the UK and partner countries to foster international connections that can help improve the quality of their research and open doors to new international opportunities.

 - Institutional Links: Provides grants for the development of research and innovation collaborations between the UK and partner countries.
 The grants facilitate research which tackles local development needs and challenges.

 - Professional Development and Engagement: Building the skills of researchers and professionals relevant to science and innovation.
-Specific areas funded through this programme are science journalism, research management and research governance.
+Specific areas funded through this programme are science journalism, research management and research governance and technology transfer.

 Science, Technology, Engineering and Mathematics (STEM) Education: Supported STEM education through a variety of mechanisms such as the STEM Policy Dialogue 2016, training and development of STEM resource packs for schools (Innovation Club and Inquiry Based Co-curricular Activities), Science Communication workshop and module, as well as STEM Centre workshop.

 Dengue Tech Challenge 2016: The initiative aimed to bring together experts from Malaysia and the United Kingdom on commercialisation of dengue-related research and products in Malaysia.
 The projects are currently undertaken by four collaborative partners and will complete in early 2019.

 Any calls for application will be listed on this page and successful applications will be announced on respective programme page.

 For the detailed information on individual programmes and list of past successful applications, please visit respective programme page.